 Remember the recent blah blah of Russian hacking and interference of American elections?
 Even though the publicly provided evidence was virtually nil, the allegations ripped like wildfire across the nation.
 Behind the veil of “national security,” all that is enough to pin the hacks as Russia are some references that the tools used was similar to what other Russian hackers have used … and that the attack was traced to an IP address that was Russian…

 This was the same bull shit previously leveled against China and which we had previously analyzed before.
 But as we had pointed out so many times before: just because you find some Chinese tools or IP addresses doesn’t mean the attack was Chinese.
 Hacker’s tools are for the most part public tools – Chinese, Russian, or otherwise.
 Hackers will use each others’ tools – government, private, black hat, white hat, male, female, gay, straight, or others – for their own goals.
-So the mere fact that you find a Chinese being used could mean the actual person making the attack was a person of Chinese ancestry at the controls.
+So the mere fact that you find a Chinese being used could mean it was the Chinese gov’t, Chinese Maria, or the CIA at the controls.
 We just don’t know!

 As for IP addresses, as we also have explained, unless you traced the attack to a server that you have access to, IP addresses per se tell you Nada – Nothing – Zilch!
 If you do not have direct access to the server – the logs, the logins, etc. – you simply cannot know who actually controlled and launched the attack.